bopopescu/auto-db-tools/README.md

 # tools
-A convenient auto tool for database performance testing, Integrate sysbench and tpcc-mysql
+A convenient auto tool for database performance testing, integrate sysbench and tpcc-mysql.
+The tool can run database performance tools according to related config files, not necessary to input a lot of parameters manually.